grpc/proposal/A39-xds-http-filters.md

   resource to be NACKed.
 - Every filter in the list must have a unique instance name.
 Any duplicate instance names will cause the Listener resource to be NACKed.

+Note that gRPC will support configuring multiple instances of the same filter implementation, each with its own name and config.

 In each of the `VirtualHost`, `Route`, and `WeightedCluster.ClusterWeight` protos, there is a field called `typed_per_filter_config`, which is a map